akauppi/GroundLevel-firebase-es/DEVS/Wishes for Docker Compose.md

 ## Automatically rebuild if the definition cascade has changed

+>*We have counter-acted this by use of Makefiles.*

 Docker Compose declarations allow referring to other declarations by:

 - `extends: file: [service:]`   between Docker Compose definitions